 Efficient use of iridium can boost green hydrogen production in this decade and Smoltek Hydrogen wants to seize the opportunity by offering a nanostructured porous transport electrode that reduces cost and optimizes use of the critical anode catalyst in PEM electrolysis cells.

 Smoltek has been awarded yet another patent in our patent family for Interposers, protecting solutions based on the CNF-MIM capacitor technology.
 The patent has been granted in India, bringing our patent portfolio to 82 granted patents globally.

 Philip Lessner, CTO at YAGEO Group says in an interview that he and Yageo sees a lot of potential in Smotek's disruptive CNF-MIM capacitor technology for making capacitors in extremely small form factors.

 Smoltek has yet another patent granted.
-This time in Taiwan.
-The patent is related to the Assembly platform patent family in the direction of interconnects.
-This also makes our patent portfolio to now comprise 70 granted patents.
+This time in India, and it is related to the Assembly platform patent family in the direction of interconnects.
+This also makes our patent portfolio to now comprise 81 granted patents.